sanasv/vision-project/README.md

 | MobileNetV2    | 74.11        | 70.69        |
 | DenseNet121    | 71.83        | 67.28        |
 | ConvNeXt       | 57.61        | 55.91        |

+## 🔑 Key Findings
+- Vision Transformer outperforms all other models, demonstrating superior feature extraction and class balance.
+- Weighted averaging ensembles effectively enhance sensitivity for glioma classification.
+- Majority voting dilutes the impact of high-performing models and is less effective.
+- Adding weaker models like ConvNeXt to ensembles degrades performance, emphasizing the importance of quality over quantity.

 ## ✅ Ensemble Learning